Need an EPC in Hoddesdon?

 • Listed buildings.

 The EPC rates a property from A 100 (the best) to G 0 ( the least efficient).
-The rating of an typical UK property is a D60 Rental properties have to be at the least an E rating.
+The rating of an typical UK property is a D60 Rental properties have to be at least an E rating.
 If it is not an E then the landlord would need to carry out some of the recommendations on the EPC to improve the rating.
-If an E rating cannot be attained, then an exemption can be applied for by visiting the Government website and applying for an exemption on the PRS register.
+If an E rating cannot be attained, then an exemption can be applied for by going to the Government website and applying for an exemption on the PRS register.

 What Is The Minimum EPC rating to Let A Property?